Status:

 FLORIDA CRACKER CATTLE

 The Florida Cracker is one of the oldest breeds of cattle in the United States, descending from Spanish cattle brought to the Americas in the early 1500s.
-As the Spanish colonized Florida and other parts of the continent, they established typical Spanish low-input, extensive cattle-ranging systems.
+As the Spanish colonized Florida and other parts of the continent, they established low-input, extensive cattle-ranging systems.
 The Florida Cracker and other breeds that developed under these conditions are called “Criollo” cattle, which means, “of European origin but born in the New World.”

 Horn style and shape vary, including very long and twisted horns as well as smaller, more crumpled shapes.
 It is likely that the low nutrition level of the unimproved and unfertilized range and pastures and “the scrub” where the cattle lived affected the horn size and shape of the original Cracker cattle.
 Unlike their cousins, the Texas Longhorn, Cracker cattle horns tend to go up rather than out wide, an adaptation to the scrub brush and low-hanging tree limbs found in the area in which they lived; the wide horns would have made it difficult for them to navigate.
 Horns of some of the oldest Cracker cows that are distinctive of the breed go up quickly but not far, then turn back to form a sort of lyre shape.
 Horns that are wide at the base indicates outside influence, likely Brahman.
-Polled Florida Cracker cattle are also found.
+Polled Florida Cracker cattle are also found but are now quite rare.

 Colors include almost all known cattle colors.
 This is a legacy from the breed’s ancestors in southern Spain, where even today ranchers prefer multicolored herds.
-In Florida, breeders also selected for specific colors and patterns to aid in recognition of their cattle on-range.
+In Florida, some breeders selected for specific colors and patterns to aid in recognition of their cattle on-range.
 Generally, solid red, dun, black, and brindle colors predominated in south Florida herds, while northern Florida herds were more likely to contain spotted and roan animals, some with distinctive color-sided and linebacked patterns.

 Did you know: